Shadowsocks-NET/OpenOnlineConfig/docs/0001-open-online-config-v1.md

 - Base URL: The base URL for API transactions.
 The protocol scheme MUST be HTTPS.
 The URL MUST NOT contain a trailing slash.
 For example, `https://example.com`, `https://1.1.1.1:853` and `https://[2001:db8::1]:8443` are a valid base URLs. `http://example.com` and `https://example.com/` are invalid for the mentioned reasons.
 - Secret: Path to the API endpoint.
 This is required to conceal the presence of the API.
 The secret MAY contain zero or more forward slashes (/) to allow flexible path hierarchy.
 But it's recommended to put non-secret part of the path in the base URL.
 - User ID: A distinctive string that represents the user.
 A UUID or a random secret string MAY be used.
-- Certificate SHA-256 Checksum: Optional.
-Specifying this checksum indicates the use of self-signed certificates.
-Use lowercase charaters without colons.
+- Certificate SHA-256 Fingerprint: Optional.
+Pin the server certificate by verifying the certificate fingerprint.
+Required only when using a self-signed certificate.
+The hash value MUST be a hexadecimal string with lowercase letters.
 For example, `0ae384bfd4dde9d13e50c5857c05a442c93f8e01445ee4b34540d22bd1e37f1b`.

 An __API token__ MAY be used to convey the API access information in a single string.